frankmcsherry/columnar/README.md

 ## What's next? ##

 I'm going to start using it.
 I'll almost certainly need to add support for a few more types (e.g. `Option<T>`, which has landed), and with enough interest in procedural macros (Rust's codegen) I may try automating implementations for user-defined structs and enums.

+I should go ahead and add support for the always popular `String` type, and probably make a default implementation of `Encodable` and `Decodable` for anything implementing the `ColumnarVec` trait.

-If you have any thoughts, let me know!
+If you have any other thoughts, let me know!